shanedjones/cartoon-annotation-tool/README.md

 - Core orchestration component that coordinates all events
 - Manages recording and replay synchronization
 - Uses an audio-based timeline as the primary synchronization mechanism
-- Handles all events based on relative time offsets
+- Handles all events based on relative time offsets (video, annotations, categories)
+- Processes category events and provides them during replay
 - Doesn't render any UI itself (headless component)

 ### VideoPlayerWrapper
 - Container component that integrates the orchestrator with UI components
 - Manages UI state for recording/replaying
-- Handles file saving and loading
+- Handles file saving and loading, including category data
 - Provides reset behavior for recording and replay
+- Provides global access for category change recording
 - Serves as the main entry point for the application

+### Animation Categories
+- Allows tagging of animation with predefined categories
+- Categories can be selected/deselected during recording
+- Categories are stored as both timeline events and session metadata
+- During replay, all selected categories are shown in a list view

 ### VideoPlayer
 - Customized video player with annotation capabilities